 I enjoy exploring Seattle and its surroundings.
 Seattle has many neighborhoods with great food and diverse cultural events, and I am spoiled by the plethora of great hikes that are an easy drive from the city.
 I’d also like to begin working towards my master's soon.
 Once the weather cools down, I am looking forward to spending all my weekends skiing!

 I am also still connected with graduates from Georgia Tech in a professional capacity.
-GT's NROTC program graduates surface warfare officers, submarine officers, pilots, and marine officers, and I’ve worked with alumni from Tech in each of my assignments.
+Georgia Tech's NROTC program graduates surface warfare officers, submarine officers, pilots, and marine officers, and I’ve worked with alumni from Tech in each of my assignments.